landyrev/vtzero-dart/README.md

 This will:
 1. Detect your platform and architecture (macOS, Linux, Windows, etc.)
 2. Build the native library using CMake
-3. Place the built library in `native_assets/{platform}/{architecture}/`
+3. Place the built library in `lib/native/{platform}/{architecture}/`

-The built binaries will be automatically used by the package when published to pub.dev.
+**Note:** Android and iOS libraries are automatically built by Flutter's plugin system (`ffiPlugin: true`).
+The build script is primarily for desktop platforms or when you need to distribute pre-built binaries.

 **Supported Platforms:**
 - macOS (arm64, x86_64)